-Being “hollow,” by definition, shell companies can do a great many things.
+Being “hollow,” by definition, shell companies can do many things.
 They can open bank and brokerage accounts.
 They can transfer funds in and out of their home country.
 They can buy and sell real estate or other companies.
 And own copyrights and earn royalties on those copyrights.

 People and corporations use shell companies in a wide range of legitimate businesses for legitimate reasons.
 Those might be used as a vehicle to raise funds, as a legal entity to attempt to take over another business via a reverse merger, or as a legal entity to give form to a company that intends to go public.

 Tax avoidance isn’t the only reason a corporation would set up a shell corporation.
-It might create a shell company to operate in a country, while protecting its other operations from the legal, political and financial risks related to that country.
+It might create a shell company to operate in a country, while protecting its other operations from the legal, political, and financial risks related to that country.
 That way, if something goes wrong in the country where it operates, the parent company can limit its exposure by existing — at least on paper — offshore.

-Recommended: What Is An IPO?
+Recommended: What Is A Backdoor Listing?

 Shell Companies and Shady Dealings